AndreMacedo88/VEnCode/README.rst

 This module contains classes and functions that perform intersectional genetics-related operations to find VEnCodes using any matrix of cell types (columns) vs regulatory elements or markers (rows).

 Moreover, it contains particular methods to make use of the databases provided by the `FANTOM5 consortium`_, namely the CAGE enhancer and transcription start site (TSS) databases.

-For more information on the VEnCode technology, please refer to **Macedo and Gontijo, bioRxiv 2019.
-DOI:10.1101/552984**
+For more information on the VEnCode technology, please refer to `Macedo and Gontijo, GigaScience, 2020`_.

 Getting started
 ---------------